MobiSurvStd/MobiSurvStd/docs/src/format/trips.md

   - `"internal"`: the trip is starting and ending within the survey area
   - `"crossing"`: the trip is either starting or ending within the survey area
   - `"external"`: the trip is not starting nor ending within the survey area
-- **Guarantees:**
-  - The value must be consistent with the trip's origin and destination (only checked when the zones are known).

 ## Leg / stop counts